arduino/docs-content/content/hardware/05.nicla/boards/nicla-sense-me/tutorials/connecting-to-iot-cloud/content.md

 ### Set up the IoT Cloud

-To configure the IoT cloud you can follow this [tutorial.](https://docs.arduino.cc/cloud/iot-cloud/tutorials/iot-cloud-getting-started)
+To configure the IoT cloud you can follow this [tutorial](content/cloud/iot-cloud/tutorials/iot-cloud-getting-started).

 Create a new thing at <https://create.arduino.cc/iot/things>, we called it "PRO - Portenta and Nicla".
 You will need to attach the Portenta H7 as a new device to your **Thing setup.** After that go to **Variables** and click the **add** button and select a float variable called **temperature** to store the temperature readings.

 ![Arduino IoT Cloud - Thing Setup](assets/IoTCloud-thingSetup.png)

-***Don't forget to add your Wi-Fi SSID name, and its password (you can do that inside the Thing setup tab) to be able to connect to the Arduino IoT Cloud***
+***Remember to add your Wi-Fi SSID name, and its password (you can do that inside the Thing setup tab) to be able to connect to the Arduino IoT Cloud.***

 ### Host Board: Edit the Cloud Sketch